hSueki/dscage-pe2/README.md

 <br/>

-3. Prepare fasta and bed files
+3. Prepare FASTA and BED files

 	**In the case of Human and Mouse data**<br />
 	- Download the archived reference and save on your local directory.<br />
 		  Extract the reference using the tar command.　<br />
-		  This archive contains annotation bed files and rDNA.fa for Human/Mouse.
+		  This archive contains annotation BED files and rDNA.fa for Human/Mouse.
 	```shell
 		tar -zxvf hg38.tar.gz
 	```